 All cases of alleged bullying should be reported to the Head Teacher/Deputy Head Teacher or senior member of staff.
 In any case of alleged bullying, either the Class Teacher, the Head Teacher, or a senior member of staff should first establish the facts, and build an accurate picture of events over time, through speaking to the alleged perpetrator(s), victim(s) and adult witnesses, as well as parents and pupil witnesses if necessary and appropriate.
+An allegation can not be classified as bullying until a full investigation has taken place by staff in school and this is then deemed to meet the criteria listed in this policy (Page 3).
 If the allegation of bullying is upheld, the Head Teacher (or senior leader) should seek to use a restorative approach with the perpetrator(s) and victim(s) together.
 The perpetrator(s) should fully understand the consequences of their actions on the victim(s), and apologise without reservation.
 Both parties should be clear that a repeat of these behaviours will not be acceptable.
 All bullying incidents must be recorded.
 Parents of both parties should be informed.
 If the situation does not improve, the Head Teacher (or senior leader) should meet with the parent(s) of the bullying child(ren) and agree clear expectations and boundaries which would be shared with the pupils involved.
 Any further incidents should lead to intervention (e.g. through outside agencies), further monitoring, support and punitive sanctions as deemed necessary.
 Any necessary action should be taken until the bullying has stopped.